Units of energy

 An energy unit that is used in atomic physics, particle physics, and high energy physics is the electronvolt (eV).
 One eV is equivalent to 1.602176634×10^-19 J.

 In spectroscopy, the unit cm^{−1} ≈ 0.0001239842 eV is used to represent energy since energy is inversely proportional to wavelength from the equation $E = h \nu = h c/\lambda$.

 In discussions of energy production and consumption, the units barrel of oil equivalent and ton of oil equivalent are often used.

-British imperial / US customary units
+British imperial units / US customary units

 The British imperial units and U.S. customary units for both energy and work include the foot-pound force (1.3558 J), the British thermal unit (BTU) which has various values in the region of 1055 J, the horsepower-hour (2.6845 MJ), and the gasoline gallon equivalent (about 120 MJ).